JToivanen256/CRplusplus/README.md

-# Project Name (replace here!)
+# Project Name TBD

 This is the template for the projects.
 Please copy the project description here.
 You can use Markdown language to render it as formatted **HTML** file.

 # Group

-- Member 1
+- Oskari Niini
-- Member 2
+- Aleksi Häyrynen
-- Member 3
+- Juuso Toivanen
-- Member 4
+- Lasse Keijonen

 # Repository organization